 - Varity of wildlife: including lemurs, monkeys, monitor lizards, colugos, Green-backed flycatchers, eagles, hornbill, puff-throated babbler, dolphins, killer whales, etc.

-In additional to reuse, reduce and recycle strategies that we implemented, we have set up a team (consists of HK, Engineer, Gardener, HR) to check garbage that cannot be recycled and come up with strategies on how to reduce that garbage in 2021.
+In additional to reuse, reduce and recycle strategies that we implemented, we have set up a team (consists of HK, Engineer, Gardener, HR) to check garbage that cannot be recycled and come up with strategies on how to reduce garbage.

 We separate all trashes from its source and continue to monitor the amount of wastes that we send to landfill, and always encourage our team to come up with new ideas on how to reduce wastes that go into landfill.